Unity-Technologies/Addressables-Sample/README.md

 One common workflow not shown here would have been to set things up to support async loading, but sync instantiation.
 This would only work if the game always instantiated after loading was complete.
 That complicates the game-code, but is a simplified version of this demo from the addressables standpoint.

 *Not all play modes done.*  Packed content (for play mode, or the player) needs no custom builders.
-Fast mode and Virtual mode on the other hand do.
-At this point, we have only implemented a sample script for Fast Mode.
+"Use Asset Database (fastest)" mode and "Simulate Groups (advanced)" mode on the other hand do.
+At this point, we have only implemented a sample script for "Use Asset Database (fastest)" Mode.
 * Scenes/SampleScene
   * This scene waits until the SyncAddressables system has been initialized, and then starts spawning a cube every 60 fixed-update calls.
 * SyncAddressables code